WideVader/praktikumC/README.md

 # PRAKTIKUM C

-Collection of programms and assigments for subject racunarski praktikum at FAMNIT University
+Collection of lessons, tasks and assigments for subject racunarski praktikum at FAMNIT, University of Primorska

 ## Structure